 The drone has a battery autonomy of around 25 minutes and a max transmission distance of around 5 km, making it an excellent choice for videographers who need high-quality 4k videos.
 Weighing in at 9.2 pounds, the Phantom 3 Professional is heavier and more expensive than other models presented here, with a price tag of around $1000.

 Drone Live Streaming Platform

-Once you have all your equipment ready, including extra batteries and internet mobile sticks, if needed, you will have to pick a streaming platform for your live drone videos.
-You will want to pick a platform that’s easy to use, reliable and flexible enough for your needs.
-For example, you might want to monetize your drone live streams or you might want to save recordings of your drone videos on your website.
-WpStream is the perfect streaming platform for amateur as well as professional videographers since it’s feature-rich and accessible.
-Let’s take a closer look at what WpStream has to offer:
+Once you have all your equipment ready, including extra batteries and internet mobile sticks, if needed, you will have to choose a streaming platform for your live drone videos.
+You might want to pick one that’s easy to use, reliable, and flexible enough for your needs (to monetize your drone live streams or to save recordings of drone videos on your website).

-- Streaming Plugin Available – If you already have a website you can turn it into a streaming website with WpStream in just a few minutes.
+- Streaming Plugin Available – Turn your website into a streaming website with WpStream in just a few minutes.

-- Stunning Demo Content – WpStream offers two different ready-to-import demos for all your needs: Hollywood & GoLive.
+- Stunning Demo Content – WpStream enables two different ready-to-import demos for all your needs: Hollywood & GoLive.

-- Customize Your Broadcasts – WpStream supports professional streaming software such as DaCast and OBS Studio; these apps offer customization in the form of logos and other graphics.
+- Customize Your Broadcasts – WpStream supports professional streaming software such as DaCast and OBS Studio; these apps facilitate customization in the form of logos and other graphics.